Do you need a nominee director in Singapore?

 The nominee director should possess a clean criminal record and not be disqualified from holding any directorship positions.

-The nominee director should possess a regional residential address in Singapore, as this is mandated for official correspondence.
+The nominee director should possess a Singapore residential address for official correspondence.

 Should be at least 18+ years old